 Two of the Africans, Isabella and Antonio stayed in Hampton and became servants in the household of William Tucker who was the Commander at Point Comfort.
 They are believed to have become indentured servants serving a term of 7 years or more.
 On January 3, 1624 their son William Tucker was baptized.
 He was the first documented child of African descent born in America.
 He is buried in the Aberdeen section of Hampton.

-The original Africans were servants for life or they had to serve a term of 7-10 years.
+The original Africans were indentured servants because the institution of slavery was not legalized until 1661.
+White indentured servants served terms of 7-10 years.
+However the terms of the Africans was never a written contract and many served 15-20 years before they given their freedom.
 It all depended upon which plantation they ended up on.
 The smaller plantations such as William Tuckers released their Africans after they had served their servitude.
 The larger plantations such as Flowerdew Hundred made their Africans servants for life until the word slave became a part the colonist vocabulary and they became slaves for life.
 The larger plantations needed free labor and they were not about to let the Africans go free.
 In 1661 they became slaves for life.

 The Treasurer’s voyages were being financed by former Virginia Governor Samuel Argall and Lord Rich.
 Rich was one of the more famous and influential investors in the Virginia Company.
 The Treasurer had been commissioned by Samuel Argall to pirate ships of their cargo, but the voyage in 1619 was the first time they had ever captured human cargo.
 In May 1619 Samuel Argall was removed from office for his involvement in piracy.
 Four days after the White Lion carrying the first slaves to Virginia arrived, the ship “Treasurer” sailed into the harbor at Point Comfort to unload their cargo of Africans for provisions.
 But the settlers knew the Treasurer’s history of piracy and with Samuel Argall no longer in office, the ship was not allowed to dock.
 There are reports that some plantation owners friendly with the captain of the Treasurer were able to purchase a few of the Africans before The Treasurer fled to Bermuda where they sold fourteen Africans.